Ted Husing: CBS

 At CBS, Husing took on a wide variety of events.
 In 1929, he was named studio director of WABC (the CBS flagship station) in addition to continuing his work as an announcer for the network.

 He was the original voice of the March of Time program and an announcer for shows such as George Burns and Gracie Allen.
 Above everything, his work on sports gave Husing the greatest prominence.
 He covered events as diverse as boxing, horse racing, track and field, regattas, seven World Series, tennis, golf, four Olympic Games, Indianapolis 500 motor racing, and especially college football.

 In addition to his sports preeminence, Husing did news and special events coverage for the CBS Radio Network.
 In the 1930s, he gave early tutelage to a budding CBS Radio announcer, Mel Allen, who, like Husing, would become a sportscaster.
 (And, like Husing, Allen would also understudy in news, with Robert Trout.)
 In 1933–1934, he was host of the Oldsmobile Program, providing sports news to complement music from other participants on the program.

 In both sports and special events areas, Husing developed a bitter rivalry with rising NBC announcer Bill Stern.
 When the two became the sports stars of their rival networks (and eventually their networks' sports directors), they would battle fiercely not only for events but also for broadcast position.

 Husing could be arrogant, coarse, and opinionated.
 He was the first to bring a candid, editorial style to sports play-by-play.
 He was barred for two years by Harvard University from covering its home football games after he called All-American quarterback Barry Wood's performance "putrid".
 After criticizing World Series umpires in 1934, Husing was banned from doing play-by-play of the Fall Classic by Commissioner Kenesaw Mountain Landis.

 Move from CBS to WHN

 In 1946, Husing moved from CBS to WHN (later WMGM) to pursue a career as a disk jockey.
 (He was succeeded as CBS Radio's sports director by Red Barber.)
 Husing's popular music show the Ted Husing Bandstand ran from 1946 to 1954.
 He continued to busy himself with sports assignments, including boxing on CBS and DuMont television, one year (1950) as the radio voice of New York Giants football, and as host of DuMont's Boxing From Eastern Parkway from May 1952 to March 1953.
 Perhaps he was best known as the voice of Army football from 1947 to 1953.
 By that time, Husing's yearly salary was close to half a million dollars.

+The trade publication Variety reported that Husing's dismissal from the DuMont boxing broadcasts "set a precedent which is being labelled as a discredit to the industry."
+Husing's departure was initially said to be for economic reasons, but later reports indicated that he was let go because of criticism by people in the boxing business.
+Husing had been employed by packager Emil Lence — not DuMont — so the decision was beyond the network's control.